xlladdins/xll/docs/Excel4MacrosE-G.md

 **GALLERY.CUSTOM**(**name\_text**)

-Name\_text    is the name of the custom template you want to apply.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the custom template you want to apply.

 **Related Functions**

-ADD.CHART.AUTOFORMAT   Formats a chart using a custom gallery
+ADD.CHART.AUTOFORMAT&nbsp;&nbsp;&nbsp;Formats a chart using a custom gallery

-DELETE.CHART.AUTOFORMAT   Deletes a custom gallery
+DELETE.CHART.AUTOFORMAT&nbsp;&nbsp;&nbsp;Deletes a custom gallery

 Return to [top](#E)